 It’s important to pick a chassis made by a brand with a location nearby, because getting spare parts will be far easier than always resorting to online shopping.
 That, and you can build up rapport with people in your area to help fix issues or otherwise geek out about your kart, which is all part of the fun!

 I chose the lineup of karts not only for a good comparison of top speeds, but also because they’re all models that I’d happily pick up for myself!
 Of the group, however, there’s one that stands out from the rest for me as an experienced, fun-seeking kart racer.

 For where I’m living right now on the west coast of the US, the Margay Brava 125 is a pretty easy choice for me from a practicality standpoint.
 But there’s so much more beyond that!
-Margay has a great reputation as a manufacturer for providing race-ready packages, and the ability to personalize the karts they make for the buyer.
+Margay has a great reputation as a manufacturer for providing race-ready packages and offering the ability to personalize your kart.

-They’ll take your height and weight measurements and adjust the base kart chassis accordingly; something that you’d normally have to scramble with for yourself.
-As a newer manufacturer overall, Margay is always learning new ways of improving their chassis and right now, they’re very competitive in the karting sector across the States.
+They’ll take your height and weight measurements and adjust the base kart chassis accordingly, something that you’d normally have to deal with yourself.
+As a newer manufacturer, Margay is always learning new ways of improving their chassis, and right now, they’re very competitive in the karting sector across the United States.

-The 125 chassis is also compatible with any 125cc engine currently available on the market, and therefore makes it one of the most flexible of the bunch (as an example, Tony Karts are often raced with Rotax engines more than any other).
+Their 125 chassis is also compatible with any 125cc engine currently available on the market, and therefore it’s one of the most flexible of the bunch (as an example, Tony Karts are often raced with Rotax engines more than any other).

 It’s a bit more on the expensive side in terms of brand-new purchase, but it still isn’t as pricy as a Tony-Kart chassis.
 Maybe I’m a sucker for up-and-comers, or options that are a bit out of left field, but the design and overall attention to detail with the Margay Brava cinches it for me as a great pick!